Interior a priori estimates for supersolutions of fully nonlinear subelliptic equations under geometric conditions: Preliminaries on subelliptic structures

 We denote by $\X=\{X_1(x),...,X_m(x)\}$ a family of $C^2$-vector fields in $\R^n$ and $\Omega\subset\R^n$ an open and connected set.
-We recall that the Carnot-Carath\'eodory (briefly CC), or sub-Riemannian distance $d$ on $\R^n$ associated to the vector fields of the family $\X$, is the length of the shortest horizontal curves (that we call $\X$-lines below) connecting two-points, and is denoted by $d$.
+We recall that the Carnot-Carath\'eodory (briefly CC), or sub-Riemannian distance $d$ on $\R^n$ associated to the vector fields of the family $\X$, is the length of the shortest horizontal curves connecting two-points, and is denoted by $d$.
 The pair $(\R^n,d)$ is a sub-Riemannian geometry if $d(x,y)<+\infty$ for all $x,y\in\R^n$ and the vector fields $\X$ are the generators.
 Important examples of such spaces are Carnot groups.\\